-Left: A patent stamp on an Art Deco kingfisher ring, available here - Goldcrest Antique & Vintage
+Left: A patent stamp on an Art Deco kingfisher ring, now sold - Goldcrest Antique & Vintage

 Right: A patent stamp, hallmark and TLM (Thomas L Mott) maker's mark on a kingfisher brooch, now sold - Goldcrest Antique & Vintage